 The aim of Activeplay Nursery is to provide a safe, happy, caring and homely setting for the children in our care, providing varied and high quality developmental and educational experiences for children and encouraging good relationships with parents and carers through partnership working and good reporting practice.
 Children are encouraged to become independent in their self care, for example using the toilet or getting themselves a drink of water, and to have choices in the activities they undertake during the day.

-Whilst 50% of staff are required to hold a suitable childcare qualification in law, it is the policy of this nursery that all staff should be suitably qualified to at least NVQ Level III, and we have three graduates on staff.
+Whilst 50% of staff are required to hold a suitable childcare qualification in law, it is the policy of this nursery that all staff should be suitably qualified to at least NVQ Level III, and many staff are qualified beyond this.
+Both manager and owner are graduates and hold Early Years Professional Status.
 All staff are DBS checked and during recruitment, references are always sought.
 All staff are first aid trained, child safeguarding trained and hold a food hygiene qualification.
 The company is committed to staff development, and staff are encouraged to attend training courses to develop their skills.
 Time off for training is paid.
 The nursery takes students on work experience from local colleges from time to time.
 These are always carefully supervised and are not counted towards our staffing ratios.